 We support school communities in developing and implementing systemic, systematic, and sustainable educational equity policies and practices.

-Research & Data AnalysisExamine current policies, practices, and perspectives to offer recommendations for improvement.
+Research & Data AnalysisExamine current policies, practices, and perspectives to offer recommendations that advance educational equity.

 Strategy Development & ImplementationApply systems thinking approach and equity framework to strategic planning and implementation.

-Leadership DevelopmentEngage in critical reflection and introspection to unpack personal bias and privilege, and promote antiracism and the values of being an ally for social justice.
+Leadership DevelopmentEngage in critical reflection and introspection to unpack personal bias and privilege, and promote antiracism and the values of being a co-conspirator for social justice.

-Professional Growth OpportunitiesDevelop educators' racial and socio-cultural awareness, knowledge, and skills to transform current practices and policies that underserved students of color.
+Professional Growth OpportunitiesDevelop educators' racial and socio-cultural awareness, knowledge, and skills to transform current policies, practices, and perspectives that underserve marginalized groups.

-Teaching & LearningCo-create instructional environments that actively engage all students by using effective, culturally responsive, relevant, and research-based practices to meet the academic, behavioral, and social- emotional needs.
+Teaching & LearningCo-create instructional environments and curricula that actively engage all students by using effective, culturally responsive, relevant, and research-based practices to meet their academic, behavioral, and social-emotional needs.

-FAMILY & COMMUNITY ENGAGEMENTEvaluate existing family and community engagement opportunities and provide recommendations to increase cultural responsiveness and strengthen partnerships that support student and school improvement.
+FAMILY & COMMUNITY ENGAGEMENTEvaluate existing family and community engagement opportunities and provide recommendations to ensure that it is equitable, inclusive, accessible, and culturally responsive.

 Meet Our Founder